As an Amazon Associate, we earn from qualifying purchases with no additional costs for you.

 Songbird Essentials Recycled Plastic Window Nest View

-People rate Songbird Essentials highly when it comes to their birdhouses and bird-related products.
+People rate Songbird Essentials highly regarding their birdhouses and bird-related products.

-Similar to My Spy Birdhouse, the transparent back panel allows you to see the birds.
+Similar to My Spy Birdhouse, the transparent back panel lets you see the birds.
 However, it doesn’t include a screen to keep the birds from seeing you.
 So you’ll need to purchase a film screen separately.

-With only two suction cups, there isn’t enough suction to keep this heavy birdhouse on the window.
+There isn’t enough suction, with only two suction cups to keep this heavy birdhouse on the window.
 It’s advised to get additional suction cups to support the weight better.

-Some users found luck with applying a little vegetable oil to the cups and resting the box on a storm window lip.
+Some users found luck with applying a slight vegetable oil to the cups and resting the box on a storm window lip.

 But once you have everything secure, this birdhouse is built to last and gives your birds a safe and happy nesting spot.